tytydraco/yessleep/out/An_Invasive_Species.md

 *I thought this place could be home, but you are taking it too.*

+My head was throbbing.
+Every ounce of my being was inundated emotion that was not my own.

 *I miss my trees.*

 *I miss my children.*

 *Where are they?*

-At this, an overwhelming sorrow filled my ribcage.
+An overwhelming sorrow filled my ribcage.
 I nearly wept.
-I do not know why.
+I did not know why.
 What did I have to be sorry for, especially to this monster?

 The beautiful rotten clay face began to split open along a seam to reveal sharp mouthparts dripping with strings of drool.